MUSC Bulletin | Academic Policies

 Courses from other accredited institutions may be evaluated for credit transfer to contribute to advance standing at the discretion of the program.
 Equivalency is determined by appropriate faculty in the program.
 The MUSC transcript will show only total units credited in transfer without mention of specific courses, grades, or institution of origin.
 Regardless of the number of credits awarded, transfer students are expected to complete a core of courses at the Medical University.

-At least 33 percent of semester credit hours applied toward a Medical University degree must be earned through instruction by the University.
+At least 25 percent of semester credit hours applied toward a MUSC undergraduate degree, and at least 33 percent of semester credit hours applied toward a MUSC graduate degree must be earned through instruction by the University.

 Credit used for Multiple Degrees

 It is MUSC’s policy that academic credit used to successfully earn one degree cannot be re-used for a subsequent degree.
 The only exception to this policy is for dual-degree programs where the curriculum is designed to lead to more than one degree.
 This policy covers credit earned while at MUSC as well as credit from other institutions where it was previously used to meet the requirements for an earned degree.
 Such coursework will not be transferred for MUSC-transcripted credit.
 Credit earned in excess of the minimum required for an earned degree may be applied towards another degree.

 Waived Credit for a Second Degree at the Same Academic Level